jeroanan/rkt-coreutils/README.md

 range of the programs that can be found in GNU Coreutils with the most basic functionality.
-This means that in the vast majority of cases, as a first go at implementing a program, the aim is for it to run as it does under my Ubuntu GNU/Linux system with either no command-line parameters or the minimum that I would generally use.
+This means that in the vast majority of cases, as a first go at implementing a program, the aim is for it to run as it does under my Arch GNU/Linux system with either no command-line parameters or the minimum that I would generally use.

+Of late I have been including some code from the GNU project’s gnulib.
+This means that there is now a fair bit if C code in this project.
+Over time I hope to replace some of this with Racket but for now they offer some portability and relief from dealing with some of the nitty-gritty of algorithms.

+Currently the modules included from gnulib are:

+* human

+* nproc

+* xstrtol

+* fcntl

+* error

+* xbinary-io

+* quotearg

+* safe-read

 Once I have a good range of programs basically running I will come back and implement more command line options and functionalities, as well as